 We are introducing a unique, patented approach to achieve smooth, low defect density SiC substrate surfaces.
-The Plasma Polishing technique has been proven to achieve sub-nm surface smoothness and enabled low defect density Epitaxial growth on 150mm SiC wafers.
+The Plasma Polish Dry Etching (PPDE) process has been proven to achieve sub-nm surface smoothness and enable low defect density Epitaxial growth on 150mm and up to 200mm SiC wafers.

 The SiC substrate surface quality is the starting point affecting the quality of epi, device performance, reliability and lifetime.
 Achieving an optimal surface is difficult due to the hardness of SiC and the methods used to slice and thin the wafers from the starting boule.
 Properly conditioning the surface is vital to enable yield and performance down the manufacturing line.

-Plasma etching is an established processing technique within front end processing for semiconductor high volume manufacturing.
-Through patented processes and equipment adaptions, we can provide a comprehensive polishing solution delivering the surface material quality required for silicon carbide devices.REQUEST MORE INFO
+Plasma Polish Dry Etching is an established processing technique within front end processing for semiconductor high volume manufacturing.
+Oxford Instruments has developed and patented processes and equipment adaptions, providing a comprehensive silicon carbide polishing solution and delivering the surface material quality required for SiC high volume production.Download the Brochure

-150mm SiC wafers are standard now and moving to 200mm in the near future.
+150mm SiC wafers are standard now and industry is moving to 200mm in the near future.
+Our process is scalable, offering the same results to the SiC substrates independent of the size of the wafer.
 Moving to larger wafers sizes favours single wafer processing over batch processing.
 This allows industry standard methods of wafer handling, monitoring and control to be applied reducing touch-time, increasing yield and efficiency.
-The trend within front end processing is for dry, plasma processing to displace wet processes as plasma processing achieves higher repeatability, greater process control and systems more suitable to the fab cleanroom environment.

 Wafer grinding and CMP require a series of steps utilizing varying grit to improve the surface quality.
-This mechanical process causes strain on the substrate increasing breakage and wafer loss.
+This chemical mechanical process causes strain on the substrate increasing breakage and wafer loss.
 The particles leave scratches on the surface as it scrapes the SiC.
-Plasma processing uses ionised gas to remove the SiC actively, the ions and molecules are the smallest possible removal medium.
+Plasma Polish Dry Etching is a contactless process using ionised gas to remove the silicon carbide selectively, providing high surface quality and minimize substrates damage.

-Plasma Polishing replaces the CMP method in SiC process line.
+Plasma Polish Dry Etching replaces the CMP method in SiC process line.

 *Orange processes show solutions covered by Oxford Instruments Plasma Technology.